AppBranch/cro-file-parser/README.md

 ### Stopping the Application

-- To stop the application, return to the command prompt window where `RUN.bat` was run and press any key to terminate the process.
+- To stop the application, return to the command prompt window where `RUN.bat` was run and close it (or press CTRL+C).

 ## Troubleshooting